-research predominantly focused on reporting results from Western countries, which influenced our perception and understanding of driving behaviour.
-This tendency was starting to shift, however, as more recent studies were expanding their research horizons, showing that cultural differences in the nature of the hazards.
+ast November, I participated in the CIECA webinar series which was not only an excellent expe-rience but also a great opportu-nity to discuss with their distin-guished audience the possibility enting hazard perception testing me research predominantly focused on reporting results from Western countries, which influenced our perception and understanding of driving behaviour.
+This tendency was starting to shift, however, as more recent studies were expanding their research horizons, showing that cultural differences in the nature of driving can influence the nature of the hazards.
 Despite the existence of a substantial amount of literature that provided ostensibly clear evidence of the diagnostic validity of the hazard perception test, the findings were not always consistent.

-Once in the the UK, I focused my research mainly on assessing the cross-cultural comparisons of the hazard perception testing.
-We conducted the first cross-cultural comparisons of the hazard perception and prediction methodology effectively mitigates the impact of cultural differences in driving, as drivers are asked to predict how the hazardous or methodology at Nottingham Trent University.
-Performance on identical hazard perception tests was compared with the only difference being the mode of response and the fact that the clips occlude at the point of hazard onset in the prediction methodology effectively mitigates the impact of cultural differences in driving, as drivers are asked to predict how the hazardous or not.
+Once in the the UK, I focused my research mainly on assessing the cross-cultural compatibility of hazard perception testing.
+We conducted the first cross-cultural comparisons of the hazard perception and prediction methodology at Nottingham Trent University.
+Performance on identical hazard perception and hazard prediction tests was compared with the only difference being the mode ostensibly clear evidence of the diagnostic validity of the hazard perception test, the findings were not always consistent.